 In this report we present a novel and efficient maximum-likelihood soft-decision decoding algorithm for linear block codes.
 The approach used here is to convert the decoding problem into a search problem through a graph which is a trellis for an equivalent code of the transmitted code.
 Algorithm A*, which uses a priority-first search strategy, is employed to search through this graph.
 This search is guided by an evaluation function f defined to take advantage of the information provided by the received vector and the inherent properties of the transmitted code.
 This function f is used to drastically reduce the search space and to make the decoding efforts of this decoding algorithm adaptable to the noise level.
 Simulation results for the ( 48, 24) and the (72, 36) binary extended quadratic residue codes and the (128, 64) binary extended BCH code are given to substantiate the above claim.

 Han, Yunghsiang S.; Hartmann, Carlos R.P.; and Chen, Chih-Chieh, "Efficient Maximum-Likelihood Soft-Decision Decoding of Linear Block Codes Using Algorithm A" (1991).
-Electrical Engineering and Computer Science Technical Reports.
-Paper 134.
+Electrical Engineering and Computer Science - Technical Reports.
+134.